vasilescur/Processing/readme.md

 ### UI_Framework

 This is a toy implementation of a framework for UI elements.
-Featuring buttons, text boxes, and more, it provides support for event handling using what is essentially lambda expressions but not really because Processing doesn't support those, so they're really Runnable objects.
-Still cool.
+Featuring buttons, text boxes, and more, it provides support for event handling using Runnable objects passed to control constructors.

+### BouncyBalls

+This is a tiny physics simulation, featuring a bunch of bouncy balls in a square window.
+It includes edge detection and bouncing, with a loose interpretation of Newtonian physics.
+Collisions between particles are kinda broken but it looks neat.

 What's Processing?
 Click [here](https://processing.org/) to find out!